Back home to well-being

 Regulating the nervous system

 Everyone can get back to a normal regulation, even if defensive states have taken root since long, even when caused by trauma.
-The pathways to regulation are personal and each of us can (re)discover them.
+Re-activating regulation starts with developing awareness, and is followed by simple science and evidence-based physical exercises.

 Emotional regulation